|

 - send out e-mail invitations to the Tribe,

-copy to the FBO and restaurant
+copy the FBO and restaurant

 |

-The week of the fly-in
+The week of the fly-in:

 - get an estimated number of aircraft and